Shipping Corporation of New Zealand

 The Shipping Corporation of New Zealand was a New Zealand shipping company created by the Third Labour Government led by Norman Kirk in 1973.

 Background

 Norman Kirk advocated for the creation of a New Zealand-owned shipping line as leader of the Opposition, which was Labour's policy at the 1969 and 1972 elections.
 Kirk argued that "the New Zealand farmer has always been at the mercy of the overseas shipping companies."
 Upon election to office following the 1972 general election, Kirk moved quickly to establish the shipping line, appointing former Meat Board chairman John Ormond as chairman and Federation of Labour President Tom Skinner as his deputy.
-The Shaw Savill Line offered two vessels, the Laurentic and the MV Zealandic, for the shipping line.
+The Shaw Savill Line offered two vessels, the Laurentic and the Zealandic, for the shipping line.

 Formation

 The Shipping Corporation of New Zealand Act 1973 established the corporation as a statutory corporation, which began trading in 1974.
 The New Zealand Government owned a majority of shares, while the Shaw Savill Line had a 30% stake in the shipping line.

 The Shipping Corporation adopted a new trading name on 1 September 1985, New Zealand Line, to emphasis its international links.